-Comments like these suggest that Latin@ students appreciated both the academic help and personal care that they experienced during some office hour visits, but that they especially appreciated those professors who exhibited personalismo.
+Comments like these suggest that Latinx students appreciated both the academic help and personal care that they experienced during some office hour visits, but that they especially appreciated those professors who exhibited personalismo.

-The above discussion of Latin@ students’ preferred means of communication aligns with the critical finding that they valued personal relationships with their professors.
+The above discussion of Latinx students’ preferred means of communication aligns with the critical finding that they valued personal relationships with their professors.
 However, the students’ responses to our questions about forms of address and varying understandings of time provided additional insight into how deeply their relational expectations were shaped by their cultural values.
-More specifically, we found that the Latin@ undergraduates’ interactions with their professors were governed by a deep cultural respect for their elders and were colored by Latin@ understandings of time.
+More specifically, we found that the Latinx undergraduates’ interactions with their professors were governed by a deep cultural respect for their elders and were colored by Latinx understandings of time.

 Respecting anybody who is older than you is a really big value in our culture.
 Maybe that’s why I don’t feel comfortable calling her by her first name, just because she’s my professor.
 She’s wise.
 She’s an authority figure, and out of respect, I call her professor.
 But just knowing that I could call her by her first name makes me feel a bit more comfortable with her.
 (Sara, nursing student)

 The students’ respect for the position and authority of their professors, however, did not curtail their desire for relationships with their professors.
 In fact, the students whom we interviewed repeatedly shared their desire for caring, mentoring relationships with their professors.
 The Latinx conception of respeto, however, required students to wait for their professors to take the initiative in establishing such relationships.
 As Samantha stated: